True North VIPTrue North VIP

 24/7 Dispatch

-Early departures for morning appointments at Hopkins.
-Late returns after Ravens games.
-GPS monitoring with live ETAs.
+Pre-dawn departures for morning appointments at Hopkins.
+Late-night returns after Ravens night games.
+GPS monitoring with live ETAs throughout the drive.

 NYC to Baltimore FAQ